 Straw is also common, being so widely available, although it won't add much to the soil nutrient-wise.

-You do not dig mulch into the soil, so it is not a growing medium: it supports the soil below it, which is where the roots of your plants are (some rugged plants will root anywhere, of course)
+Mulch supports the soil below it, which is where the roots of your plants are (some rugged plants will root anywhere, of course)

-The big exception is fresh manure from animals that don't ruminate, like horses and chickens, which is often too high in nitrogen (known as "too hot") for your border plants (mature trees and large shrubs with deep roots should be fine).
+The big exception is fresh manure from animals that don't ruminate, like horses and birds, which is often too high in nitrogen (known as "too hot") for your border plants (mature trees and large shrubs with deep roots should be fine).

 Their manure should be well rotted before spreading around smaller plants, especially vegetables.